Tired of Allergy Symptoms?

-Immunotherapy is only recommended for allergic rhinitis, asthma, conjunctivitis, and insect allergy.
+Immunotherapy is only recommended for rhinitis, asthma, conjunctivitis, and insect allergy.
 It is not a recommended ENT treatment for food allergies.
-The decision to start immunotherapy is one made between patient and doctor.
-That decision should be based on the length and severity of seasons, how effective medications and environmental controls are, and the desire to avoid long term medication usage.
+The decision to start immunotherapy is one made between patient and doctor; that decision should be based on the length and severity of seasons, how effective medications and environmental controls are, and the desire to avoid long term medication usage.

-The maintenance phase begins when the effective therapeutic dose is reached.
-The effective maintenance dose will vary from patient to patient.
-It depends on the level of allergen sensitivity and the response to the immunotherapy buildup phase.
-Maintenance immunotherapy intervals generally range from two to four weeks.
-The benefits of immunotherapy, in terms of reduced allergy symptoms, begin during the buildup phase but may take as long as a year on the maintenance dose.
-Improvement with immunotherapy is expected to be progressive during the ENT treatment period.
-Effectiveness of immunotherapy seems to be related to the length of Atlanta allergy treatment and the dose of the allergen.
+The maintenance phase begins when the effective therapeutic dose is reached, which varies from patient to patient, depending on the level of allergen sensitivity and the response to the buildup phase.
+Maintenance intervals generally range from two to four weeks.
+The benefits, in terms of reduced allergy symptoms, begin during the buildup phase but may take as long as a year on the maintenance dose.
+Improvement is expected to be progressive during the treatment period.